A preferred choice of next-gen business leaders to take key business decisions.

 Get a comprehensive understanding on how to leverage maximum return and potential for ERP Software

 The four main reasons for holding a meeting are – to solve complex problems, to create influence, to make decisions, and to form strong relationships – all of which are active processes.
 And since virtual meetings are passive in nature, they do not provide the best milieu when it comes to increasing employee participation.
-This article elaborates on the top 5 ways to encourage employee participation in virtual meetings.

 1. The first-minute rule